-- The Covid-19 pandemic highlighted the importance of having adequate insurance cover for employees.
-The group provides life assurance cover up to the value of six times an employee's annual guaranteed pay, two times higher than the typical market average for the sector. - The group implemented policies and training to remain current with developing health and safety issues and ensure safety standards are maintained. - All employees and their household dependants have access to the group employee wellness programme which provides a holistic service that addresses all facets of wellness. - The group extended its e-learning platform by increasing the number of online courses available to employees and aligning these programmes to its strategic and operational imperatives.
+- The group provides life assurance cover up to the value of six times an employee's annual guaranteed pay, two times higher than the typical market average for the sector. - The group implements policies and training to remain current with developing health and safety issues and ensure safety standards are maintained. - All employees and their household dependants have access to the group employee wellness programme which provides a holistic service that addresses all facets of wellness. - The group further extended its e-learning platform by increasing the number of online courses available to employees and aligning these programmes to its strategic and operational imperatives.

 - The group recognises the importance of diversity in the workplace and that employment equity (EE) is an imperative business driver.
 The group has a three-year transformation roadmap and a five-year EE plan.
-Its commitment to diversity and inclusion is reflected by the group's BBBEE-verified level 4 rating and diverse board representation. - The group engaged independent external reward practitioners to benchmark its remuneration framework against its defined peer group to ensure that the group's remuneration policy and practices are both responsible and fair.
+Its commitment to diversity and inclusion is reflected by the group's BBBEE-verified level 4 rating and diverse board representation. - The group engages independent external reward practitioners to benchmark its remuneration framework against its defined peer group to ensure that the group's remuneration policy and practices are both responsible and fair.